 If that’s the case, type

-Once the installation is completed, enable and start the Nginx service:
+Once the installation is complete, enable and start the Nginx service with:

 sudo systemctl enable nginx sudo systemctl start nginx

-If you are running a firewall you also need to open HTTP and HTTPS ports,
+If your server is protected by a firewall you need to open both HTTP (

 sudo firewall-cmd --permanent --zone=public --add-service=http sudo firewall-cmd --permanent --zone=public --add-service=https sudo firewall-cmd --reload

-http://YOUR_IP in your browser of choice, and you should be able to see the default Nginx welcome page as shown below:
+http://YOUR_IPin your browser of choice, and you will see the default Nginx welcome page as shown in the image below:

-We can manage the Nginx service same as any other systemd unit.
+You can manage the Nginx service in the same way as any other systemd unit.